Walk, bike or take public transit!

 There are many reasons why you should choose to walk or bike to your destination–whether that be work, school, or the grocery store.

-In terms of health benefits, walking is a great form of exercise – according to David Suzuki, only 30 minutes of walking per day can reduce your risk of heart disease, as well as diabetes, obesity and osteoporosis.
+In terms of health benefits, walking is a great form of exercise, only 30 minutes of walking per day while using some heart rate monitors, can reduce your risk of heart disease, as well as diabetes, obesity and osteoporosis, make sure to check where you will find further info about health.
 It also gives you much more energy and studies have shown that it has been proven to make you happier!
 By actively choosing to walk you are choosing a healthier lifestyle, and this encourages an improved quality of life.
+Even if you suffer from a type pf pain, like back pain, you can easily take care of that by going to this tampa pain management group so you can feel like yourself again.

 Similar to walking, another great alternative (and, personally, my favourite!) is biking.
 Cycling to your destination would get you there faster than walking and, again, it is great for your health.
 Whenever I opt to bike to my destination, I always arrive feeling refreshed and in a much better mood!

-If you do not have a bike, then do not fret – there is the Community Access Bikeshare program here in Kitchener!
+If you do not have a bike, then do not fret – there is the Community Access Bikeshare program here in Kitchener, plus you can get your essential bike parts like the Derailleur Hanger online as well!
 There are several stations throughout Kitchener and Waterloo, where you can pick up a bike.
 You can become a member for $60 and use it from April through to November.

-Whether walking or biking, being outdoors is good for your mind, body, and spirit!
+Whether walking or biking, being outdoors is good for your mind, body, and spirit according to a study by peakhealthpro.com!
 Plus, you can feel good about contributing to a healthier planet and decreasing your carbon footprint!

 Another alternative option is Grand River Transit – the public transportation system here in the Waterloo Region.
 There are many benefits to choosing public transit, such as environmental, economic, and health.